Outline

 4. Youth Leader – Form the Core Team consisting of the department heads.
 Be wise and don’t

 hurry in selecting leaders.
-In the beginning, it may be wise to allow potential candidates to prove
+In the beginning, it may be wise to allow potential candidates to prove themselves in tasks you propose in order to understand if the individuals are fit for the

 departments.
 Do less promising but build more relationships instead.
 Allow people’s desires